kevoreilly/CAPEv2/docs/book/src/usage/submit.rst

       --unique             Only submit new samples, ignore duplicates --quiet              Only print text on failure

-If you specify a directory as path, all the files contained in it will be submitted for analysis.
+If you specify a directory as a path, all the files contained in it will be submitted for analysis.

-The concept of analysis packages will be dealt later in this documentation (at :doc:`packages`).
+The concept of analysis packages will be dealt with later in this documentation (at :doc:`packages`).
 Following are some usage examples:

 *Example*: submit a local binary::